Taraneh-trk/ComputerSimulation/README.md

 The course focuses on modeling real-world systems using computational techniques, analyzing system behavior, and implementing simulations using programming tools and mathematical logic.

-Here’s an improved and professional version of your description in English, suitable for a `README.md`:

 ---

 ###  Repository Structure